-We extracted an evolving mentions network for the seven-day period from 9th October to 15th October 2014, consisting of 6,052,615 edges between 285,168 users.
-These edges came from 4,389,362 tweets (one tweet can mention multiple users, giving rise to more than one edge).
-Details of the extraction and filtering steps are given in Appendix B. We calculated a broadcast scores for each user, using a range of values of α : 0.15, 0.3, 0.45, 0.6, 0.75 and 0.9.
+We extracted an evolving mentions network for the 7-day period from 9th October to 15th October 2014, consisting of 6 052 615 edges between 285 168 users.
+These edges came from 4 389 362 tweets (one tweet can mention multiple users, giving rise to more than one edge).
+Details of the extraction and filtering steps are given in appendix B. We calculated a broadcast score for each user, using a range of values of α : 0.15, 0.3, 0.45, 0.6, 0.75 and 0.9.

-The distribution of the (SS) scores for all the tweets in our one-week network is shown in Fig. 1.
+The distribution of the (SS) scores for all the tweets in our one-week network is shown in figure 1.
 The mean sentiment was mildly positive for all three measures: 0.297 for (SS), 0.823 for (MC) and 3.669 for (L).
-The limitations of the sentiment scoring algorithms explain the high proportion of tweets assigned a zero score (as shown for example in Fig. 1).
-Some of these are genuinely tweets with a neutral tone, but some are tweets where the algorithm cannot detect any sentiment, so we think of the zero score as indicating "neutral or not detected" sentiment.
-At the level of individual tweets, the Pearson correlation coefficients between the three sentiment measures (MC), (SS) and (L) are as follows:
+The limitations of the sentiment scoring algorithms explain the high proportion of tweets assigned a zero score (as shown, for example, in figure 1).
+Some of these are genuinely tweets with a neutral tone, but some are tweets where the algorithm cannot detect any sentiment, so we think of the zero score as indicating 'neutral or not detected' sentiment.
+At the level of individual tweets, Pearson's correlation coefficients between the three sentiment measures (MC), (SS) and (L) are as follows:

-(MC) and (SS): 0.585 (MC) and (L): 0.524 (SS) and (L): 0.564
+(MC) and (SS): 0.585

+(MC) and (L): 0.524

+(SS) and (L): 0.564

-Although the correlations at the individual tweet level are moderate, we will later see in Section 4.(b) that when we aggregate to groups of tweets, such as all the tweets sent within a particular community, the correlations become very strong.
+Although the correlations at the individual tweet level are moderate, we will later see in §4.2 that when we aggregate to groups of tweets, such as all the tweets sent within a particular community, the correlations become very strong.